nhsd-exeter/dos-integration/scripts/compare_di_to_dos_scripts/readme.md

 ## Running the Script to compare Specified Dates

-Once the extracts from DoS Integration and DoS the `compare_di_change_events_to_dos` python script can be used to compare the DI JSON with the CSV of DoS future specified dates for pharmacies.
+Once the extracts from DoS Integration and DoS the `compare_di_change_events_to_dos` Python script can be used to compare the DI JSON with the CSV of DoS future specified dates for pharmacies.

 ### **Python Script Setup**

-To run the python script the modules `pandas` and `dynamodb-json` need to be installed on the python running the script.
-The best way to do this is to setup a python environment in the directory this readme `script/compare_di_to_dos_scripts` is in:
+To run the Python script the modules `pandas` and `dynamodb-json` need to be installed on the Python running the script.
+The best way to do this is to setup a Python environment in the directory this README `script/compare_di_to_dos_scripts` is in:

     python -m venv pyenv
     source pyenv/bin/activate